Dilbert66/esphome-dsckeybus/PCB Layouts/WemosD1 Mini/SMD/README.md

 How to order
 ------------
 If you think that the board is enough and you dont need to modify it, you can download the `gerber.zip` file and that's all.
 PCB manufacturer will ask for that file in order for you to start building the board.
-There are a lot of chinese webpages where you can order 5 units for about 2-10dollars, just choose one where the shipping cost isn't too high in your country.
+There are a lot of chinese webpages where you can order 5 units for about 2-10 dollars, just choose one where the shipping cost isn't too high in your country.

 Some popular sites: